 You know what my manner of life hath been.
 Oh I lived in and loved darkness and hated the light.
 I was a chief, the chief of sinners.
 This is true, I hated godliness, yet God had mercy upon me.
 O the riches of his mercy.
 Oliver Cromwell

-It turns out—unsurprisingly—much of what we know about the First Peoples of the Americas is the result of artful manipulation of history and unending propaganda in newspapers, caricatured in cowboy stories, saturated in fast-track silent films, over the advent of television in the 1950’s, along with widescreen motion pictures shot for in glorious technicolour… white or black hats, good against bad, the noble or cutthroat savage, white-man saving his family from redskins who attack the wagon train in droves… comic-book beaten, until the west was won.
-Acceptations to the rule… the film maker Edwin Carewe a Native American motion picture director, actor, producer, and screenwriter directed 58 films in the early 1900’s and the film Broken Arrow made in 1959… the book, Bury My Heart at Wounded Knee, by Dee Brown, published in 1970; such was his Dee Brown’s research, it was greeted by many as too controversial, in that it would upset the standing of American (colonial) History…
+Much of what we know about the First Peoples of the Americas is the result of artful manipulation of history and unending propaganda in newspapers, cowboy stories, characterised in fast-track silent films, saturated over the advent of television in the 1950’s, along with widescreen motion pictures shot in glorious technicolour… white or black hats, good against bad, the noble and cutthroat redskins, white-man saving the family from the those on the warpath… comic-book beaten, until the west was won.
+Acceptations to the rule… the film maker Edwin Carewe a Native American motion picture director, actor, producer, and screenwriter directed 58 films in the early 1900’s.
+There was the odd film like Broken Arrow made in 1959.
+The book, Bury My Heart at Wounded Knee, by Dee Brown, published in 1970 certainly; such was his Dee Brown’s research, it was greeted by many as too controversial, in that it would upset the standing of American (colonial) History…

 Before Europeans arrived in America, Native peoples inhabited every region.